Wesleyan International Speakers Program (WISP)

 Languages Spoken: Kirundi, French, Kinyarwanda, Swahili, and English

 Bio: Hi Everyone!
-My name is Holiness Ange Igiraneza; I use She/her pronouns!
-I’m a freshman.
+My name is Holiness Ange Igiraneza; I use she/her pronouns!
+I’m a sophomore.
 I was born and raised in Burundi.
 On campus, I’m interested in doing research about epigenetics.
 I love writing and dancing in my free time.
+I'm also part of the African Students Association (ASA), Wesleyan Refugees Project, and International Student Advisory Board (ISAB).

 Read More